bihorac-LAB/Exposome/README.md

 ## Toolkits

-Since the most SDoH datasets have the Census Tract(FIPS) as boundary type, the toolkits are developed for investigators to geocode the source address to coordinations or FIPS codes.
+Since the most SDoH datasets have the Census Tract(FIPS) as boundary type, the toolkits are developed for investigators to geocode the source address to coordinates or FIPS codes.

 To maintain the privacy of patient's address, investigators need to execute the geocoding toolkits locally with the help of [DeGauss](https://degauss.org).
 We prepared the scripts for both file processing and fetch data directly from OMOP databases.